amandamcg/joplin-theme/README.md

 This repo houses my Joplin theme.
 Joplin is an open source note taking app.
 Learn more about [Joplin](http://joplinapp.org).

+It has been tested on Mac version Joplin 1.0.194 (prod, darwin)

 ## Screenshots
 Here it is at normal zoom.
 ![normal-zoom.png](normal-zoom.png)